Force over Distance: Chapter 22

 “Sure.
 My thing.
 So we know we can’t land at the normal docking sites because—”

-A distressed hiss escaped through Young’s clenched teeth.
+A hiss escaped Young’s clenched teeth.

 “Colonel,” Chloe breathed, already up.

-“Sweet.”
+Sweet.”
 Eli was hard on her heels.

 Young tried to sit, but didn’t get far.
 At all.

-“Hey,” Eli said, “Are you okay?
+“Hey,” Eli said.
+“Are you okay?
 Can you talk?
 Can you move?
 Do you know where you are?
-Probably that’s a no, actually, because you didn’t really see how we got here, so I’ll just tell you that we made it to the shuttle.
+Probably that’s a no, because you didn’t see how we got here, so I’ll just tell you that we made it to the shuttle.
 This is the shuttle.
 We’re in it.
 Duh.
 You probably knew that.
 Can you talk?
 How’s your arm?
 Are you poisoned?
 Okay, two blinks for yes, three blinks for no.”

 “Eli,” Young managed.
 “Settle down.”